Trump brings 2024 campaign to the Jersey Shore

 However, an Emerson College poll matching Biden and Trump against each other conducted in late March showed Biden only leading Trump by 7 points in New Jersey, while 15% of those polled were undecided.
 Biden led Trump by 5 points when that poll included third party candidates like Robert F. Kennedy Jr., Jill Stein, and Cornel West.
 It remains to be seen which third-party candidates will make the ballot in New Jersey.

-On Wednesday, Harris held a campaign event in the Philadelphia suburbs where she was joined by actress and singer Sheryl Lee Ralph to discuss abortion and reproductive rights.

-As of late April, Biden’s campaign has opened 24 coordinated campaign offices across Pennsylvania, including in red areas like York and Lancaster.
-Trump doesn’t appear to have any Pennsylvania campaign offices open yet, although his campaign leadership has recently said it prefers to run a “leaner” operation than in past campaigns.
+Zeoli said he thinks it was a strategic move to hold the rally at the Jersey shore in order to include multiple media markets.
+He added the location may also have been a way for Trump to thank Van Drew, who switched parties during the previous election cycle and backed Trump’s candidacy.

-Ahead of Trump’s Saturday visit, the Biden campaign held a call with reporters Friday, featuring New Jersey Democratic Congresswoman Mikie Sherrill.
+Ahead of Trump’s Saturday visit, the Biden campaign held a call with reporters Friday, featuring New Jersey Democratic Rep. Mikie Sherrill.
 She blasted Trump’s business record in New Jersey.

 “I suspect that when Trump holds that rally in Wildwood, you will see a lot of people coming from outside our state because here inside our state, we know that Trump filed for bankruptcy five times,” Sherrill said.
 “That he really undermined the economic viability of Atlantic City, that he didn’t pay workers, he didn’t pay contractors, he had small businesses going out of business because of his failed promises.”

+Pennsylvania Capital-Star is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Pennsylvania Capital-Star maintains editorial independence.
+Contact Editor Kim Lyons for questions: info@penncapital-star.com.
+Follow Pennsylvania Capital-Star on Facebook and Twitter.

-The post Trump brings 2024 campaign to the Jersey Shore appeared first on Pennsylvania Capital-Star.
+The post Trump brings 2024 campaign to the Jersey Shore appeared first on New Jersey Monitor.